mobxjs/mobx/README.md

 React and MobX together are a powerful combination.
 React renders the application state by providing mechanisms to translate it into a tree of renderable components.
 MobX provides the mechanism to store and update the application state that React then uses.

-Both React and MobX provide very optimal and unique solutions to common problems in application development.
+Both React and MobX provide optimal and unique solutions to common problems in application development.
 React provides mechanisms to optimally render UI by using a virtual DOM that reduces the number of costly DOM mutations.
 MobX provides mechanisms to optimally synchronize application state with your React components by using a reactive virtual dependency state graph that is only updated when strictly needed and is never stale.

 ## Core concepts